Last updated on July 22nd, 2019 at 12:45 pm

 Amobarbital (currently known as Amytal) is a drug that was patented in 1922 in Germany.
 It was used heavily in WW2 as a pain reliever from shell-shock, but after seeing how sedative and hypnotic its properties can be, the U.S. government stopped using it so commonly.

 It is still prescribed in contemporary society.
 While recent numbers are not accessible, and although it’s not as popular of a drug today as it once was, almost 20 million prescriptions are still filled every year for Amytal.
-That’s close to 5% of the population getting a prescription annually.
+That’s close to 5 percent of the population getting a prescription annually.

 Barbiturates are an umbrella drug.
 This means it does not matter your age, race, class, or other factors when we think about what kind of people are addicted to it.
 As an example, one in ten teenagers is currently taking and abusing prescriptive drugs.